On the abelian structure of noncompetitive chemical reaction networks: Noncompetitive CRNs and AN

 \subsection{Generalized toppling networks}

-We consider the CRNs defined in Example \ref{s.gSand}, which are generalizations of toppling networks, see Section \ref{toppling} or \cite{bond2016abelian1}.
-We assume again that $U_0=\emptyset$.
+We consider the CRNs defined in Example \ref{s.gSand}, which are generalizations of toppling networks, see e.g. \cite{bond2016abelian1}.
+We assume again that $U_0=\emptyset$ and that the CRN is entirely execution bounded.
 In this setting, $N=d=p$.
 We associate a processor $\mathcal{P}_k$ to each source complexes $\nu_k \in \mathcal{C}_S$, which are of the form $\nu_k= \Gamma_{kk}^re_k$.
 By noncompetitivity, this source complex is the reactant in a unique reaction $ \nu_k \to \nu'_k$, where the product complexes $\nu'_k\in \mathcal{C}$ are written as non-negative integer linear combinations of species, represented as vectors in $\Z_{\geq 0}^N$, with

 We recall that we imposed $ \Gamma_{ik}^p \leq \Gamma_{ii}^r $ for all $ i,k \in \{1,...N\}$.\\ The alphabet of processor $\mathcal{P}_k$ is $\mathcal{A}_k = \{k\} $ and the different alphabets are finite and disjoint by construction.
 The corresponding state space $\mathcal{Q}_k \subset \mathbb{N}^{N}$ of processor $\mathcal{P}_k$ is given by